Credit: Lottie Lillian Photography

 My best advice is to always be yourself, be respectful, and trust your gut.
-I feel like there’s actually enough on this topic for a separate post, so I’ll keep this short for now.
+Remember the following points.

 - Your birth parents didn’t pick you because they think you’re perfect.
 They don’t expect you to always have a flawless, magazine-worthy home and beautiful, well-behaved children.
 Everyone will be more at ease when you keep it real.

 - Adoption is tough for both birth and adoptive families.
 There may be months or even years, that birth family can’t handle looking at pictures, much less meeting with birth children.
 That’s okay.